JamesThanni/JamesThanni/README.md

 ### About Me
 I build and design web, desktop and mobile applications!
 My career journey involved:

-🔎 Using my passion for technology to start my career journey early!

 🎩 Becoming a Software Engineer in London with a BSc in Computer Science!

 💻 Working on and developing my ability to build meaningful projects.